Anne Joseph Hippolyte de Maurès, Comte de Malartic

 Anne Joseph Hippolyte de Maurès, Comte de Malartic (3 July 1730, Montauban - 28 July 1800, Port-Louis, Mauritius) was a French colonial governor and general, notable for his service in Canada and Mauritius.

 During the French Revolutionary period, Malartic refused to give sailor captain Robert Surcouf a letter of marque, but ordered Surcouf's ship, the Émilie to go to the Seychelles to purchase tortoises as food for Isle de France.

+In June 1796, he met the agents of the Directory who had come to apply the Law of 4 February 1794.
+But in the face of pressure from the colonists, he forcibly return them to France.

 Fate

 Governor Malartic died at the age of 70.
 He suffered a stroke on 26 July 1800 while going to church, and died two days later.

 The Canadian town of Malartic is named after him.